 - Do not be tempted to make poor operational decisions based on the pressure to meet the next quarter’s fund performance goals.
 You may do severe long-term damage to your property management operations.

-- Remember that the reason for bringing property managment 'in-house' is to perform better than if you were to outsource it.
+- Remember that the reason for bringing property management systems 'in-house' is to perform better than if you were to outsource it.
 Decisions you make should be to that ultimate end.

 - The funds/portfolio is your client.
 The property management division should view this relationship just as a 3rd party property manager does.
 It is a client relationship that should not be taken for granted.

 For SFR institutional investors, operating as a property manager brings a myriad of challenges.
 However, a well-run property management division can drive superior returns year after year.
-It takes an ever-watchful eye on operations, but the rewards are well worth the effort.
+It takes an ever-watchful eye on operations and an investment in property management automation, but the rewards are well worth the effort.

 By: Michael Park, JD